Agencies Responsible for regulating drones in the Togolese Republic

 Specific authorization issued by the ministry concerned by the operational activity of the drone operator

-This authorization is granted by the ministry or entity in charge of the drone operator’s field of activity (Example: Ministry of Health in the context of the transport of vaccine, blood, or medicine).
-It also concerns ARCEP’s agreement or approval for the use of a dedicated frequency band or band.
+This authorization is granted by the ministry or entity in charge of the drone operator’s field of activity (Example: Ministry of Health in the context of transporting vaccine, blood, or medicine).
+It also concerns ARCEP’s agreement or approval for using a dedicated frequency band or band.

 Notes for recreational drone pilots flying for fun in Togo

-Notes for Commercial Drone Services operations in Togo
+Notes for operating Commercial Drone Services in Togo

 Useful published information on flying drones in Togo